felselva/mathc/README.md

 All matrices are 4×4.
 There are functions for setting up projection matrices, view matrices and model matrices.

-Usually, model matrices are used to modify vertices on client-side or GPU-side.
+Model matrices are used to modify vertices on client-side or GPU-side.
 If you want to modify on client-side, you can use the functions `matrix_multiply_f4()` or `pmatrix_multiply_f4()` to modify an array with 4 `float` elements.
 Example:

 ```c
 float v[4] = {0.0f, 10.0f, 0.0f, 1.0f}; /* Compoments X, Y, Z and W */